KatamariJr/dwelling-of-duels-scripts/README.md

    the new album art file in the `files` directory.
 6. In the same directory, run `make fromScratch`.
 This removes all old downloaded files, redownloads, and tags them all.
     1. Note: Any messages like "Non standard genre name" that you see can be safely ignored.
-7. When completed, copy all the anonymous songs from `/tagSubmissionFormSongs/files/newSongsAnon` and put them in the appropriate month folder in the **Generator** project.
+7. When completed, copy all the anonymous songs from `files/newSongsAnon` and put them in the appropriate month folder in the **Generator** project.
+8. Generate website as normal. (see the README in the **Generator** project)

 # Tallying votes and tagging results